menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Chico is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chico does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Chico is quite a bit lower than the national average among all cities of 21.84%: just 10.26% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Chico with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.26% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Chico in 2022 was $21,311, which is low income relative to Texas and the nation.
 This equates to an annual income of $85,244 for a family of four.
 However, Chico contains both very wealthy and poor people as well.